-Southern Indiana is covered rolling hills and lush forests and boasts several lakes.
-Outdoor recreational facilities are abundant with three nearby state parks, including Brown County State Park and McCormick’s Creek State Park, two nearby state forests, and the 180,000-acre Hoosier National Forest.
+Southern Indiana is covered by rolling hills and lush forests and boasts several lakes.
+Outdoor recreational facilities are abundant with three nearby state parks, including Brown County State Park and McCormick’s Creek State Park, two nearby state forests and the 180,000-acre Hoosier National Forest.
 Lake Monroe, five miles south of Bloomington, is the largest lake in the State of Indiana and along with other small lakes, provides opportunities for canoeing, sailing, water-skiing and fishing.
 Two winter ski resorts are nearby.
 Several large commercial caves are located in the area and numerous non-commercial limestone caves are explored annually by student and faculty spelunkers.

 Explore this historical campus and community.
 Whether it’s time to study or blow off steam, the Bloomington campus and surrounding city offer exceptional facilities and experiences.